Connect your Bluetooth headphones to in-flight entertainment with these adapters and transmitters.

-Owners of Bluetooth headphones know the frustration of not being able to use them with an airplane's in-flight entertainment system.
-But thankfully there is now a simple and affordable solution.
+As we begin to travel more, owners of Bluetooth headphones are continuing to experience the frustration of not being able to use them with an airplane's in-flight entertainment system.
+But thankfully there is still a simple and affordable solution.

 Instead of resorting to the poor quality wired headphones handed out by cabin crew, wireless headphones owners can use a simple Bluetooth adapter.
 This device plugs into the socket of the seat-back entertainment (or sockets if the plane has one for each left and right channel), then broadcasts the sound over Bluetooth.

 Simply pair your headphones to the adapter over Bluetooth, and you can listen to the in-flight movies and entertainment wire-free.
 This means you can use Apple AirPods, Bose noise-cancelling headphones, and any other Bluetooth options, with airplane movies and TV shows.

 Here are five options of airplane Bluetooth adapters to consider:

 When using Bluetooth transmitters with your Bluetooth headsets, you need to make sure they are compatible.
 Nothing worse then finding out the devices can't connect because they work on different Bluetooth type of connections.
 You will not have an issue with 1Mii Miilink Bluetooth 5.2 Transmitter Receiver.
 It works on the latest Bluetooth 5.2 technology but enables your aux Bluetooth adapter to be backwards compatible with other Bluetooth version like 5.0/4.2/4.0/3.0/2.0.
 It also features advanced aptX Low Latency technology which helps deliver high quality sound without any sync issues on your headphones.